Crime in Queensland: Public transport

-Trains and Railway Stations
+Trains and railway stations

 Some railway stations have issues with youth gangs and individuals harassing passengers and police officers.

 Other stations with just between four and six assaults in the same period were South Brisbane, Cannon Hill, Beenleigh, Central, Strathpine and Caboolture.
 Burpengary, Bald Hills and Indooroopilly train stations were the only on the Citytrain network to have a grievous assault - defined as potentially causing permanent injury or disability.

 Queensland Police Operations Support Command said in 2008 that the network is safe and that the rate of crime is not worse than that in the community in general, explaining that the perception it was higher was due to the close confines of being in a passenger train.
 The network operator, Queensland Rail, implemented various security initiatives over more than a decade that includes closed-circuit television at stations and within trains, and patrols over the network and on-board services by Revenue Protection Officers, uniformed and plain-clothed police officers of the network's own squad, and security guards, to deter crime and assist with identifying offenders.

-Busses
+Buses

 Attacks against bus drivers are uncommon but not unheard of in Brisbane.
-In late 2019, TransLink, the city's bus network operator, launched a bus driver safety campaign in partnership with the Queensland Government.
+In late 2019, Translink, the city's bus network operator, launched a bus driver safety campaign in partnership with the Queensland Government.
 The campaign, See It From Their Side, funds a number of public awareness campaigns (television, radio, and print), the installation of physical safety measures, additional Senior Network Officers (transport fare and safety enforcement officers), and further policy development.